Ahmad-Zaky/folio_okapi_local_environment/README.md

 > NOTICES:
     * when you need to run some okapi modules localy you will need to remove from the `ModuleDescriptor.json` inside the target directory after the build all not used modules that exists in the requires array, to be able to enable that module on the local okapi instance.
     * all curl requests output are logged in a non tracked file named `output.txt`.
+    * inside `modules.json` the modules should be sorted in a way that each dependency module is installed firstly then the modules which depends upon that module.

 > Modules json keys explained: